nTh0rn/nth0rn.github.io/content/articles/pseudokude.md

 PUSH board to board_stack
 WHILE the board isn't solved DO
     SET board to the top of board_stack
-    FOR each cell in board
+    FOR each empty cell in board
-        IF cell isn't empty THEN CONTINUE
         IF cell has candidates THEN
             SET cell to the first of its candidates SET board's last_modified to cell's coordinate and digit